 The Sacred Heart devotion is rooted in words Christ revealed to St. Margaret Mary Alacoque, a 17th-century Visitation nun who endured many difficult ordeals for the love of Jesus.
 She recounted that Christ asked for her heart and planted it on his heart.
 He also revealed his great sorrow over the sinfulness of his people and lack of love for God, saying, “Behold this heart, which has loved so much but has received nothing but coldness, indifference and ingratitude in return.”

 After these encounters, Margaret Mary’s heart was set on fire for the love of the Sacred Heart, and she began working to spread a devotion to it.
-Her efforts laid the groundwork for the feast of the Sacred Heart of Jesus, which falls each year on the Friday following Pentecost.
+Her efforts laid the groundwork for the Solemnity of the Sacred Heart of Jesus, which falls each year on the Friday following the Solemnity of Corpus Christi.

 Jesus offers all of us an opportunity to receive a “heart transplant” like the one he gave St. Margaret Mary and promises the following for those who venerate and honor his heart: